fsantanna/go-ipfs/IPPS.md

 calls to `ipfs pub`.
 3. A node periodically broadcasts its `publist` to connected peers.
 4. A node appends received `publists` to its own `publist`.
-5. Whenever its `sublist` has an intersection with its `publist`, a node redirects it to the corresponding `ipfs sub` command call.
+5. A node notifies the appropriate `ipfs sub` command call whenever its `sublist` has an intersection with its `publist`,

 Eventually, all nodes receive all `publists` in the network.